- Medicine | MBBS (5 Years), Full time

 - We are not able to give you advice on the minimum score we require to be shortlisted for interview, since it varies from year to year.
 The tariff score makes up 50% of the weighting and the other 50% is from the UKCAT score.
 You are advised to check last year admissions cycle data before applying.

 - UCAS Tariff is not relevant for graduates who apply for either the 5 year or 4 year programme.

 In summary, the School of Medicine has a comprehensive admissions policy that ensures that all applications are dealt with in the same way.
 When applications are received, they are assessed to make sure that candidates fulfil the minimum requirements.
 Candidates must:

-- have obtained or be predicted to obtain grades in GCSE and A and AS-levels, International or European Baccalaureate, or other acceptable qualifications that satisfy the School of Medicine’s academic criteria (see Entry requirements section)
+- have obtained or be predicted to obtain grades in GCSE and A/AS Levels, International or European Baccalaureate, or other acceptable qualifications that satisfy the School’s academic criteria (see Entry Requirements section)